Bliss in embroidery yarn form?! Okay! 🌈

 Order processing times (delivery cost info below, scroll down)

-I am a disabled creator, working to the best of my ability full time on this business alongside HSD, chronic vestibular migraines, and ADHD, so please do allow me some lead time 'wiggle room' for your order, to enable me to pace myself if I am feeling more fatigued or unwell than usual on any given day
+I am a neurodivergent creator with chronic health conditions working full time on this beautiful yarn business - I mostly manage my workload within my lead times (below) with no issues, but sometimes flare ups may slow me down a bit, so please do allow me a little 'wiggle room' for your order, to enable me to pace myself if I am feeling more unwell than usual on any given day

 Please also check your junk folder for any shipping confirmation before getting in touch about an overdue order, as some email providers like to rudely put me there.